Every company is made up of thousands or even millions of individual processes or workflows waiting to be discovered.

 Process mining and process discovery are the two terms that get confused a lot; they are even used interchangeably in some instances.
 This is reasonable if we look at the ultimate goal they aim to achieve - providing companies with insights into making work more smooth.

-Demand for these two approaches has skyrocketed over the last years and is expected to grow more with the growth of RPA.
-Despite such a similar position in tools facilitating digital transformation, process mining and process discovery have a few significant differences that shouldn't be overlooked.
+Demand for these two approaches has skyrocketed over the last few years and is expected to grow more with the growth of RPA.
+Despite such a similar position within tools facilitating digital transformation, process discovery and process mining tools have a few significant differences that shouldn't be overlooked.

 Where does the data come from?

-Process discovery, in contrast, can come from a number of sources, including interviews, surveys or recording of user interactions.
-In a manual process discovery records ad-hoc human work throughout the whole process and then decomposes it.
+Process discovery, in contrast, can come from a number of sources, including interviews, surveys, or recordings of user interactions.
+Business process discovery records ad-hoc human work throughout the whole process and then decomposes it.
 Through this inverse approach, process discovery can document even the "shadow work" and "white space" that usually gets unnoticed through the event log approach.
-Because process discovery provides a more continuous approach to observing the work, even seemingly unimportant parts of the process get recognition and add value to the analysis.
+Because process discovery provides a more continuous approach to observing the work, even seemingly unimportant parts of the business process get recognition and add value to the analysis.

 Another significant difference is the need to make integrations with information systems to get started with process mining.
 It requires upfront back-end integrations with different software and applications that will be monitored in the mining process.
 Process discovery doesn't need any integrations, so users can quickly install the software agents on users' computers uninterruptedly.